moongamboa/automations/n8n/README.md

 Telegram bot to **create / update / delete / show** inventory records, saving everything to **Google Sheets**.
 Always follows **preview → confirm → execute**.

 ## Prereqs

+> **Example sheet**: An example Google Sheet is provided in the attached file **“Gestor inventarios”**.
+Duplicate it and use your own Spreadsheet ID in the workflow.
 - n8n instance
 - Telegram bot token (BotFather)
 - Google Sheets access (Editor)